 Use shredded rotisserie chicken, canned chicken or chicken you cook, shred and freeze for later use at the campsite to make this quick and simple wrap.

-Take a flavored wrap (like spinach or sun-dried tomato), spread on a little hummus, feta cheese and fresh veggies (like spinach, tomato and red onion) for healthy camping food, no cooking necessary.
+Take a tortilla or a flavored wrap (like spinach or sun-dried tomato), spread on a little hummus and fresh veggies (like spinach, tomato and red onion) for healthy camping food, no cooking necessary.
 You can even add a bit of feta cheese (or you favorite variety) and some beans and nuts.

 Sandwiches with fresh, slightly-fancy ingredients make your supper meal fast without sacrificing flavor.

 Fresh quality ingredients are the secret to awesome salsa.
 It’s an awesome snack or appetizer for Mexican meals.